 Sporting good stores often display guns in cabinets with a red back plane and a glass door that keeps weapons safe under lock and key.
 You also see similar cases also used to display expensive diamonds and gemstones.
 Cabinet lights in these environments need to be as sophisticated and as low profile as possible to not only showcase the value of expensive merchandise, but to also emphasize higher price points with a truly complimentary, luxury lighting fixture.
 Linear strips with LED or low voltage xenon lamps are good choices for doing this much more effectively than puck lights.

 Understanding the three basic uses of almost all cabinetry will go a long way toward simplifying the process of choosing the right in cabinet lights.
 In the most broad and general terms, cabinets are either functional, decorative, or a synthesis of function and display.
-Lighting in a cabinet should support its general function and compliment its form without visual distraction or physical obstruction.
+Lighting in a cabinet should support its general function and complement its form without visual distraction or physical obstruction.
 Display lighting in cabinets must also convey an additional decorative element that enhances contents as well as containment.
 It is necessary to have these basics fixed firmly in mind before trying to make any decisions on what to purchase for your kitchen, bathroom, or antique collectibles, or retail showcase display.

 Phantom Lighting in cabinet linear light strips combine sophisticated decorum with practical LED low energy efficiency and user-friendly installation and adjustment features found nowhere else in the world.
 Detailed technical documents and informative articles on all six of our strip lighting products can be found throughout our website.
 You can also call 800-863-1184 for literature or other information about Phantom Lighting.